vknell/utd-docs/02-first-pan-automation/1-first-terraform/first-terraform.rst

 .. code-block:: bash

     $ terraform destroy

-it will automatically delete every object that was created by the template.
+It will automatically delete every object that was created by the template.